aerospike/aerospike-client-python/doc/client.rst

             | One of the :ref:`POLICY_COMMIT_LEVEL` values such as :data:`aerospike.POLICY_COMMIT_LEVEL_ALL`
             |
             | Default: :data:`aerospike.POLICY_COMMIT_LEVEL_ALL`
+        * **ttl** (:class:`int`)
+            The default time-to-live (expiration) of the record in seconds.
+This field will only be used if an apply transaction doesn't have an apply policy with a ``ttl`` value that overrides this field.

+            There are also special values that can be set for this field.
+See :ref:`TTL_CONSTANTS`.
         * **durable_delete** (:class:`bool`)
             | Perform durable delete
             |